 - 1 Tablespoon + 1 teaspoon apple cider vinegar

-- Pour and spread batter evenly between both cake pans.
+- Scrape and spread batter into one or two prepared cake pans.

-- Bake until toothpick inserted in center comes out clean, about 20 to 25 minutes.
-(Closer to 20 minutes yields a tender topped cake.
-Closer to 25 minutes creates a crispy edged and topped cake.)
+- Bake until toothpick inserted in center comes out clean, about 20 minutes for two thinner cakes, and 30 minutes for one or two (if you double the recipe) thicker cake(s).
 Set aside to cool completely while you make the frosting.

 - Decorate with AIP Buttercream Frosting, AIP Strawberry Buttercream Frosting or AIP Chocolate Ganache Frosting.
 Serve cake at room temperature.
-Store leftovers, covered, at room temperature for up to two days.Leftovers keep in the fridge, well wrapped, for 3 days, or freeze for up to 3 months.
+Store leftovers, covered, at room temperature for up to two days.Leftovers keep in the fridge also, well wrapped, for 3 days, or freeze for up to 3 months.
 Cake and leftover cake texture are best at room temperature.
 So if you freeze or refrigerate, bring to room temp before serving.

 You can Pin this AIP Birthday Cake here: